 Once the diagnosis of Kawasaki disease is made, your child's physician may prescribe aspirin to help decrease the inflammation that the illness produces, as well as to prevent clots from forming.
 However, always check with your child's physician before giving your child aspirin.
-Intravenous (IV) medication called gamma globulin decreases the risk of the heart being affected.
-Intravenous gamma globulin is most often given in the hospital.
+Intravenous medication called gamma globulin (IVIG) decreases the risk of the heart being affected and can significantly reduce the risk for long term complications for Kawasaki disease.
+IVIG is given in the hospital.

 Can Kawasaki disease be prevented?

 Currently, there is no known way to prevent Kawasaki disease.

 With appropriate treatment, about 95 percent of all children have a full recovery after Kawasaki disease resolves.
 If an aneurysm is detected, echocardiograms will be repeated periodically, sometimes for several years after the illness.
 Some heart problems may not be evident right away, so it is important to keep follow-up appointments with your child's physician, even if your child is feeling well.

 Pediatric heart surgery

 As one of the busiest pediatric heart surgery centers in the country, our Herma Heart Institute performs hundreds more operations than any other program in the state.
 Learn more.

 Coming from out of town?

 Traveling with a sick child to a new city can be stressful.
 We can make your visit to our hospital as easy as possible.